Headteacher / National Leader of Education

 Class teachers are responsible for the children’s wellbeing and safety and the delivery of the curriculum.
 Teachers, working in year group pairs work closely together to ensure that the curriculum is relevant, exciting and engaging, and well matched to meet the needs of all children.
 They are supported well by our Learning Support Assistants.
 Our new curriculum overviews can be found on the school website.

-At All Saints we recognize the vital role that parents provide in supporting their child’s academic progress.
-As a result children are encouraged to bring home reading books, learn spellings, tables and carry out investigative tasks.
-It is advised that all children spend about 15 to 25 minutes a night doing these on-
+At All Saints we recognise the vital role that parents provide in supporting their child’s academic progress.
+As a result, children are encouraged to bring home reading books, learn spellings, tables and carry out investigative tasks.
+It is advised that all children spend about 20 minutes a night doing these on-

 During the latter part of their KS2 career there is an expectation that children will put in more time in home study to prepare them for transfer to secondary school and aid their primary school learning.
 Homework expectations for each year group will be set out at the start of a new academic year.